dmesh-io/dbt-postgres-dockerimage/Readme.md

       schema: "{{ env_var('DBT_POSTGRES_SCHEMA') }}"
 ```

 There, it is possible to read credentials from environment variables.
 It will look for environment variables in the docker container and injects them into the yaml file.
 Note: numbers need to be converted.
 More can be found [here](https://docs.getdbt.com/reference/dbt-jinja-functions/env_var).
-Note that the project name configured in `profiles.yml` needs to match with your project name.
+Furthermore, do not forget that the project name configured in `profiles.yml` needs to match with your project name.

 The environment variables can be fed into the docker container when executing docker run.
 Have a look at the `make run` command: